yuriorel/items-on-sale/README.md

 7. com.sale.item.service.IItemsOnSaleService   Service interface.
 7. com.sale.item.service.ItemsOnSaleService   IItemsOnSaleService implementation to read items from file, load to cache and process requests.

 I used spring security with basic authentication.
-There are two users defined in memory 'user' what may be authenticated but does not have permissions to get data and get 403 and 'customer' what may read data.
+There are two users defined in memory 'user' (password 'user' as well) what may be authenticated but does not have permissions to get data and get 403 and 'customer' (password 'customer') what may read data.
 If authenticated user is the same what items requested for than no need to include it in path because used known from authenticated instance.
 I assume that requirements to access service from “shopping.rbc.com” means CORS and I implemented it in the same spring security class.

 I did not use any database to simplify service and make it workable in any environment and just read items from json file and desirialize it to Java HashMap to keep it in lokal memory because data updated dayly and mostly static.
 After updating data service should be notified in some way to upload latest data but I just run task in separate thread using Java ScheduledExecutorService to read file periodically and refresh HashMap.
 Java ReadWriteLock has been used to synchronize therads because in most cases read only required.